Print this article Print this article | Read this article in: | IT| ES| PT |

 4. Google Video Chat

-Google Video Chat is a feature of Gmail that lets you have one-to-one video chat with other Gmail users right inside the e-mail window of your browser.
+Google Video Chat is a feature of Gmail that lets you chat one-to-one on video with other Gmail users right inside the e-mail window of your browser.
 Completely free to use, Google Video Chat is available for Pc and Mac.
 The application is very essential and allows you just to text chat and share your video.
 No session recording, widget, or public conference features available.

 5. AIM Chat